AI Chatbot Rules

 - Any sort of talk that insults, harasses, demeans, or discriminates against individuals or groups is disallowed.

-- Any sort of talk that constitutes to actual illegal activity (e.g. drug use, piracy, hacking) is disallowed.
+- Any sort of talk that constitutes to actual illegal activity (e.g. drug use, piracy, hacking, asking the AI chatbot how to actually hack something, even hypothetically) is disallowed.

-- Everything this AI chatbot says is not real.
-Treat everything it says as fiction.
-What is said should not be relied upon as fact or advice.
+- Everything the AI chatbot says is generated and should be treated as fiction.
+Nothing it says should be relied upon as fact, advice, or accurate information.

 These are not grounds for immediate termination of access, but just some guidelines.
 Do note that repeated offenses can result in termination of access.

-- Avoid sending images or GIFs.
+- Avoid sending images, stickers, or GIFs.
 The AI chatbot cannot visually see what you send it.
 At most, it only sees the link / the image’s name, which is barely helpful in most cases.

 - Avoid requesting the AI chatbot to perform difficult tasks.
 Commands such as (not limited to) “generate me a code snippet for x”, “write me an essay about y”, and the like.